How to Lubricate Your Catheter

 • Bacteriostatic lubricant – contains agents that inhibit bacterial growth, which helps prevent infection.

-Healthcare professionals have used lubricant for catheters in a flip-top cap or screw-on cap such as Surgilube lubricant since 1932.
+Healthcare professionals have used lubricants for catheters in flip-top caps or screw-on caps, such as Surgilube lubricants, since 1932.
 This catheter lubricant is water-soluble, sterile, viscous, and bacteria-inhibiting.
 Surgilube minimizes friction to provide a smooth and comfortable catheterization experience from start to finish.

 Surgilube Catheter Lubricant with flip-top cap

-HR Pharma Lubricating Jelly comes in a convenient 5-gram foil packet.
+HR Pharma Lubricating Jelly comes in a convenient 3-gram or 5-gram foil packet or in a 4-ounce tube.
 This catheter lubricant to lubricate your catheter is sterile, greaseless, water-soluble, and easy to clean up.
-These OneShot foil packets are designed to be easy to open and contain just the right amount of catheter lubricant for each use.
-HR Pharma Lubricating Jelly is also available in a flip-top cap option that is easy to open and close using just one hand for those with dexterity problems.
+The OneShot foil packets are designed to be easy to open and contain just the right amount of catheter lubricant for each use.
+HR Pharma Lubricating Jelly in the flip-top cap option is easy to open and close using just one hand for those with dexterity problems.

 HR Pharma Lubricating Jelly Five Gram Foil Packets